Habib0308/Machine-Learning-Andrew-NG/Week 1/Machine Learning.md

 # Machine Learning
 ML are agorithms that gives computers the ability to learn without being explicitly programed.

-# Learning Theory
+## What is Machine Learning?
+**Arthur Samuel:**

+"The field of study that gives computers the ability to learn without being explicitly programmed."
+This is an older, informal definition.

+**Tom Mitchell:**

-A computer program is said to learn from Experience E with respect to some task T and some performance measure P if its performance on T as measured by P improves with the experience E
+"A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."

-# Supervised Learning

-# Regression Problem
-Y is continuous

-# Classification Problem
-Y is discrete

-# Unsupervised Learninng
-Given an input X without Y and find me a pattern in this data.

-**Unsupervised Learninng IS NOT CLUSTERING**
-* Organize Computing Clusters
-* Social Network Analysis
-* Market Segmentation
+Example: playing checkers.

+E = the experience of playing many games of checkers

+T = the task of playing checkers.

+P = the probability that the program will win the next game.

+In general, any machine learning problem can be assigned to one of two broad classifications:

+Supervised learning and Unsupervised learning.